 5 Definite No Nos on Guest Blogging Campaign

 #1: Do Not Send Mass E-mails to Hundreds of Blog Owners

 Have you ever received a form letter in your inbox?
 It probably looked something like this:

 I truly enjoyed your amazingly fabulous website.
 I would like to write a guest blog post about a topic for your site.
 Please let me know when I can send the post about a topic.

 The vagueness of these form e-mails is almost insulting.
 It is obvious that the person has barely visited your site and the longest time she spent on it was to grab your e-mail address to send you this mass message.
-Most blog owners won’t even bother to respond to such a vague note.
+Most blog owners are tired of irrelevant pitches and won't even bother to respond to such a vague note.
 Would you?

 If you've done your research, then you should know what the blog is about.
 Use that information in your letter to the website owner requesting to post on their blog.
 In addition, do take the time to read through the about information and learn who owns the site.
 Address that person by name whenever possible.
 Here is another letter that works much better for lining up your guest blogging campaign: